alibaba/EasyCV/docs/source/tutorials/hpo.md

 Auto hyperparameter optimization (HPO), or auto tuning, is one of the key features of NNI.
 The tutorial gives examples of EasyCV using HPO.

+## Create environment

+local:

+Create DSW/ECS.

+dlc:

+Create NAS disks, NAS datasets, and DSW/ECS (ps: Note that the three parts are created in the same region).

+Mount NAS disks on DSW/ECS (ps: The address where the NAS is mounted can be the same as the mount path /mnt/data where the NAS data set is created to avoid errors).

 ## Installation

 ```shell